rubengonzlez17/rubengonzlez17/README.md

 ## Rubén González | Backend Developer

 Hi!
-I'm a Backend Developer with a passion for building efficient and scalable data pipelines and APIs.
+I'm a Backend Developer passionate about building efficient and scalable data pipelines and APIs.
 I'm constantly learning and exploring new ways to automate processes and optimize systems (you can contact me at [rgm1723@gmail.com](mailto:rgm1723@gmail.com)).

 **Skills:**